Cognitive musicology: Notable researchers

 The polymath Christopher Longuet-Higgins, who coined the term "cognitive science", is one of the pioneers of cognitive musicology.
 Among other things, he is noted for the computational implementation of an early key-finding algorithm.
 Key finding is an essential element of tonal music, and the key-finding problem has attracted considerable attention in the psychology of music over the past several decades.
 Carol Krumhansl and Mark Schmuckler proposed an empirically grounded key-finding algorithm which bears their names.
 Their approach is based on key-profiles which were painstakingly determined by what has come to be known as the probe-tone technique.
 This algorithm has successfully been able to model the perception of musical key in short excerpts of music, as well as to track listeners' changing sense of key movement throughout an entire piece of music.
 David Temperley, whose early work within the field of cognitive musicology applied dynamic programming to aspects of music cognition, has suggested a number of refinements to the Krumhansl-Schmuckler Key-Finding Algorithm.

 Otto Laske was a champion of cognitive musicology.
 A collection of papers that he co-edited served to heighten the visibility of cognitive musicology and to strengthen its association with AI and music.
 The foreword of this book reprints a free-wheeling interview with Marvin Minsky, one of the founding fathers of AI, in which he discusses some of his early writings on music and the mind.
 AI researcher turned cognitive scientist Douglas Hofstadter has also contributed a number of ideas pertaining to music from an AI perspective.
 Musician Steve Larson, who worked for a time in Hofstadter's lab, formulated a theory of "musical forces" derived by analogy with physical forces.
 Hofstadter also weighed in on David Cope's experiments in musical intelligence, which take the form of a computer program called EMI which produces music in the form of, say, Bach, or Chopin, or Cope.

 Cope's programs are written in Lisp, which turns out to be a popular language for research in cognitive musicology.
 Desain and Honing have exploited Lisp in their efforts to tap the potential of microworld methodology in cognitive musicology research.
 Also working in Lisp, Heinrich Taube has explored computer composition from a wide variety of perspectives.
 There are, of course, researchers who chose to use languages other than Lisp for their research into the computational modeling of musical processes.
 Robert Rowe, for example, explores "machine musicianship" through C++ programming.
 A rather different computational methodology for researching musical phenomena is the toolkit approach advocated by David Huron.
-At a higher level of abstraction, Gerraint Wiggins has investigated general properties of music knowledge representations such as structural generality and expressive completeness.
+At a higher level of abstraction, Geraint Wiggins has investigated general properties of music knowledge representations such as structural generality and expressive completeness.